uci-uav-forge/uavf/docs/getting_started.rst

 Getting Started
 ***************

-This page is a guide on how get started with the ``uavf`` API.
+This page is a guide on how get started with the ``uavfpy`` API.

 Prerequisites
 =============

 We have tested the API under linux and MacOS.
-Development of ``uavf`` is possible under Windows also.
+Development of ``uavfpy`` is possible under Windows also.

 Our release targets Python 3.8.